Long day care menus are assessed against the Healthy Eating Advisory Service’s Menu planning guidelines for long day care.

 These guidelines outline criteria for main meals, morning tea, afternoon tea and drinks to plan a menu for children aged 1-5 years old.

-For guidelines, advice and support with providing healthy food and drinks in other early childhood services, visit our website.
+Not at the moment.
+For guidelines, advice and support with providing healthy food and drinks in early childhood services, visit our website.

 FoodChecker looks at all the foods and drinks supplied on the menu for one day or one week.